-However, the kitchen is a palette with a lot of wiggle room—your appliances and plumbing fixtures alone can come in a variety of colors and finishes.
-But, the last thing you want is for your kitchen to look like you dropped it into your house with no regard for the colors in the rest of your home.
-These are our four favorite timeless kitchen color palettes that will give your space a timeless air and beautiful look for years to come, no matter where the trends lead.
+The last thing you want is for your kitchen to look like you dropped it into your house with no regard for the colors in the rest of your home.
+These are our favorite kitchen cabinet color palettes that will give your space a fresh look for years to come, no matter where the trends lead.

-Within the past five years, we’ve seen everything from blonde bamboo and dark mahogany trending.
-There’s no getting around the timeless nature of wood.
-It is warm, and it brings a comforting organic quality to your design.
-Wood pairs well with earth colors like the colors of rocks, stones, pebbles, trees, marble, and granite.
+Within the past several years, we’ve seen everything from blonde bamboo to dark mahogany trending.
+There’s no getting around the timeless nature of wood; it’s warm, and it brings a comforting organic quality to your design.
+Wood pairs well with earth tones, like the colors of rocks, stones, pebbles, trees, marble, and granite.

-Whether you are picking a wood tone or a color finish, consider buying a cabinet door in the color you choose so you can see how it looks with the other colors in your kitchen.
+Whether you’re picking a wood tone or a color finish, consider buying a cabinet door in the color you choose so you can see how it looks with the other colors in your kitchen.
 People often make the mistake of only checking how a cabinet color looks next to their wall paint.
-Keep in mind; the cabinet will play off colors from the floor, the countertop, adjacent doors, and trim, and you want to be sure that everything pairs nicely together.
+Keep in mind that the cabinet color will play off colors from the floor, the countertop, adjacent doors, and trim, and you want to be sure that everything pairs nicely together.

-Bright white or cream cabinets never go out of style.
-Paired with a simple shaker-style door, they can be dressed up with glass inserts or be part of a color palette that includes bright countertops and an artsy backsplash; the options are pretty much endless.
+Bright white or cream kitchen cabinets never go out of style.
+Paired with simple shaker-style doors, they can be dressed up with glass inserts or be part of a color palette that includes bright countertops and an artsy backsplash; the options are pretty much endless.

-Again, the amount of light your kitchen gets has a lot to do with which white shade you pick.
+Again, the amount of light your kitchen gets has a lot to do with which shade of white you pick.
 Cream cabinets in a subdued light can look yellow, and depending on how the light hits, it might end up looking like you have a mix-match of colors rather than the seamless look you are going for.

 The beautiful thing about gray cabinets is that there are so many shades to choose from.
-From blue-gray to a rich, nearly charcoal gray, these tones are an inviting color that pair well with bold colors and muted colors alike.
+From blue-gray to rich, nearly charcoal grays, these tones are inviting colors that pair well with bold colors and muted colors alike.